ABB CEO says there is more work to improve Power Grids business

-ZURICH (Reuters) - ABB (ABBN.S) Chief Executive Ulrich Spiesshofer said the company has more work to do improving the performance of its Power Grids business, a unit the engineering company Reuters has reported it is looking to divest.
+ZURICH, Oct 25 (Reuters) - ABB Chief Executive Ulrich Spiesshofer said the company has more work to do improving the performance of its Power Grids business, a unit the engineering company Reuters has reported it is looking to divest.

 “We are transforming Power Grids, we are running on all cylinders to drive this transformation, we have really solid top-line growth, we are now at the margin corridor,” Spiesshofer told reporters on a conference call after results on Thursday.